 On January 15, 2008, the Alice Phelan Sullivan Library received a call from Mr. Ivo Stipinovich informing us that his aunt, Lorna Clair Stipinovich, had passed away and that it was her wish that we receive the records of The Association of Pioneer Women of California (of which she had been its final president).
 The Library happily accepted the donation knowing that the Association was one of the earliest organizations of women descendants of Gold Rush pioneers.
 The collection is comprised not only of the cloth-bound book featured on this website, but also Association bylaws, business receipts, minutes, and plans for the Log Cabin they designed and built in Golden Gate Park (where their meetings were held, and which still stands today).

-The Association’s book of women’s accounts of their trips to California and their early lives there continues to be an invaluable resource for not only its listing of their early members, but also birth dates, their father’s and mother’s birthplace and arrival date in California, and often a date of their death.
-The entire collection is a unique and significant addition to the state’s history of early women Pioneers, and The Society of California Pioneers is fortunate and honored to be housing this collection and making it available to researchers.
+The Association’s book contains over 800 accounts of their members’ journeys to California and their lives after arriving.
+It is also a trove of genealogical detail.
+The entire collection is a unique and significant addition to the state’s history of women Pioneers and The Society of California Pioneers is honored to make it available for researchers.